-This country-specific Q&A provides an overview to Patent Litigation laws and regulations that may occur in Brazil.
+This country-specific Q&A provides an overview of Patent Litigation laws and regulations applicable in Brazil.

 What is the forum for the conduct of patent litigation?

 Brazil adopts a bifurcated system.
 The federal courts decide invalidity cases and the state courts hear infringement.
 The system shares similarities to the German bifurcated process.

 Some states have specialized IP courts.
 Rio de Janeiro is the only state that has specialized federal district courts as well as federal appellate chambers to hear IP invalidity cases.

 Invalidity can be raised as a matter of defense (art.
 56, paragraph first, of the Patent Statute #9,279/96).
 However, the Superior Court of Justice has split decisions over whether the state courts can accept the invalidity defense.

 Validity lawsuits have the BRPTO (INPI) as a mandatory party, named as co-defendant together with the patent owner.
 Venue is established at the patent owner´s principal place of business or at the INPI’s headquarters (Rio de Janeiro or Brasilia, the legal venue established by Statute #5,648/70).
 If the patent owner is a foreign company, art.
 217 of the Statute #9,279/96 and unsettled case law, establishes that the lawsuit can be filed in the office location of the attorney at law with legal power to represent the patent owner.